-All classrooms have a well-stocked book area with a range of fiction and non-fiction.
-Pupils also have opportunities to read magazines, information leaflets and ICT texts.
-The school library is an important resource and pupils are taught how to use it appropriately.
+All classrooms and the school library have a well-stocked book area with a range of fiction and non-fiction.
+Pupils have regular access to the central library and are taught how to use it appropriately.

 Reading rewards

 We want every child to have the opportunity to practice their reading skills at home as well as at school.
 They each have a reading diary and are encouraged to read daily, discuss what they have read and fill in the diary.
 Each class teacher records the number of reads in the pupils' diaries.
 When a child reaches 100 reads at home they receive a badge and a certificate.
 At 200 reads they are able to choose their own, brand-new book to keep and at 300 reads they are invited to a party to celebrate their commitment to daily reading.
 We are aware that not every child is able to read at home for a number of reasons.
 The system allows us to see where this occurs and to intervene by creating opportunities for those children to read in school.